 Then Matt takes his raft down Cliffside, producing one of the trip’s most memorable moments for me: watching the four kids in his raft—Alex, Carl, Sarah, and Annika—scream and laugh with each of several full immersions of the boat, and Matt’s priceless, maniacal laughter.

-Rafting the Middle Fork of the Salmon is one of “My Top 10 Family Outdoor Adventures.”
+Rafting the Middle Fork of the Salmon is one of “The 10 Best Family Outdoor Adventure Trips.”

 Grant tells me he’s run the Middle Fork about 160 times since he was eight years old.
 (It brings the parents in our group considerable comfort knowing that two of our guides have about 300 Middle Fork trips under their belts combined; and our other guides are clearly competent as well.)
 Grant’s father, Bob, a physician, and mother, Karen, started Middle Fork Rapid Transit in 1980; their four sons grew up running the river and being part of the family business.
 Grant, the youngest, spent his boyhood summers in tiny Stanley, Idaho, cleaning rafting gear; he guided his first trip the day after he turned 18.
 He eventually became the lead guide, and he and his wife, Kim, now own MFRT.
 The company runs 12 to 14 trips every summer, June to September, exclusively on the Middle Fork.

 As we gaze up at the sheer walls of the Impassable Canyon, I ask him, “I imagine this never gets ordinary.”
 Grant shakes his head.
 “I just love this section, it’s my favorite day of the trip, with these rapids and these walls.”
 He flies in to join the last couple days of several MFRT trips every summer.
 It’s not hard to understand why.